Introduction

 | Unknown named argument | "unknown argument \naem`“with“did you mean `name`?”` if a close match exists (Levenshtein distance ≤ 3) |

-All errors are collected and returned together as a single Diagnostics value.
+All errors are collected and returned together as a single Diagnostic value.

 Element Diagnostic Macros